DeloitteAU/react-habitat/README.md

 #### 2. Application execution - resolve your components

-During the web application execution you will want to make use of the components you registered.
+During the web application execution, you will want to make use of the components you registered.
 You do this by *resolving* them in the DOM from a scope.

 When you resolve a component, a new instance of the object gets created (Resolving a component is roughly equivalent to calling 'new').

-To *resolve* new instances of your components you need to attach a `data-component` attribute to a `div` or a `span` element in the HTML.
+To *resolve* new instances of your components, you need to attach a `data-component` attribute to a `div` or a `span` element in the HTML.
 Any child components should be nested inside the React components themselves.

 Set the `data-component` value to equal a component key you have registered the component *as*.